Got a minute to help? Take our quick website survey>

 This page has some tips and suggestions for enjoying nature.
 Don't worry if some ideas don't feel right for you.
 See if you can find some that do, or adapt one to suit you.

-I love watching the garden change, the difference I make when I dig a bed, plant something or even cut the grass... and honestly I am no gardener!
-An easy way for everyone to connect with outside is to watch the birds – put a bird feeder to attract them.
-Otherwise just get outside, blow the cobwebs away, breathe deeply... bliss.
+I love watching the garden change.
+The difference I make when I dig a bed, plant something or even cut the grass.
+And honestly I'm no gardener!
+An easy way for everyone to connect with outside is to watch the birds.
+Put out a bird feeder to attract them.
+Otherwise just get outside, blow the cobwebs away, breathe deeply.
+Bliss.

 - Create a growing space.
 If you don't have access to a garden, you could plant salad leaves or herbs in a window box or plant pot.

 - Plant vegetables in your garden.
 The Thrive website has information to help you get started.